SmileJet Vietnam

 Phu Quoc specifically.
 The 30-day visa-free entry for every passport at Phu Quoc International is a meaningful operational advantage for patients who want to skip the e-visa application.
 Thailand's visa-free 30 days applies to all entry points but is not specifically calibrated for dental tourism; Phu Quoc was designated specifically as an SEZ to attract international visitors.

-Country-wide guarantee transferability.
-If a Hoi An patient needs re-treatment, they can be re-treated in Da Nang or HCMC under the same guarantee.
-Thailand's clinic-by-clinic guarantee structure is the international norm but means returning to the same clinic.
-For patients who plan multi-trip cases, the transferability is operationally useful.
+Country-wide coordination.
+If a Hoi An patient needs follow-up work, SmileJet can liaise with partner clinics in Da Nang or HCMC to help arrange it, rather than tying you to one location.
+Thailand's clinic-by-clinic aftercare structure is the international norm but means returning to the same clinic.
+For patients who plan multi-trip cases, the network coordination is operationally useful.

 The patient profile fit